-The Financial Risks Committee meets on a quarterly basis and is responsible for all issues relating to liquidity and balance sheet management of the Bank, in agreement with the decisions, guidelines and directives issues by the Group Treasury Committee.
+The Asia Asset Liability Committee (ALCO) meets on a monthly basis and is responsible for all issues relating to liquidity and balance sheet management of the Bank, in agreement with the decisions, guidelines and directives issued by the Group Treasury Committee.
 The committee is primarily responsible for deciding on the changes to the balance sheet and the corresponding corrective actions and reviews the stress testing results conducted by the Group Treasury.